xuerong/hqrank/README.md

 * redis is not part of the hqrank project, is used to test, because the redis has a real-time sorting function, here also provides a redis download [Redis-x64-2.8.2400](http://pan.baidu.com/s/1o87v5s2)
 * there are basic examples in test package.
 BaseTest1: basic usage; BaseTest2: stress test
 * test procedures can be used JProfiler and JDK tool jconsole.exe to monitor memory usage
+* Tools are still in the process of development, has not been a lot of testing, if there is an interest in Coder, welcome to discuss and develop